Batch transforming coordinate systems with dbt

 {% endmacro %}

-Batch coordinate transformations are inherently memory-intensive because spatial functions decompress binary geometry representations into in-memory coordinate arrays.
-Processing millions of rows without explicit chunking triggers warehouse OOM errors or forces aggressive spill-to-disk operations, degrading query throughput by 3–5x.
-To mitigate this, enforce WKB-native processing and eliminate intermediate text serialization (e.g., ST_AsText), which inflates payload size by 40–60%.
+Batch transforms are memory-intensive because spatial functions decompress binary geometry into in-memory coordinate arrays.
+Processing millions of rows without chunking triggers OOM errors or aggressive spill-to-disk that degrades throughput 3–5x.
+Keep geometries in WKB and never round-trip through ST_AsText, which inflates payload size 40–60%.
+Materialize incrementally and partition on a temporal or spatial bucket so each run touches a bounded slice.

 sql